AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 The first thing I noticed was that Rise Gardens provides printed instructions.
 This is something I'd been worried about.
 I had found their [assembly instructions][assemblyinstr] on their web site and I was concerned that's what I've had to use to assemble the garden.
-The included instructors are the same as those on the website, but I like the tangible instructions to needing my phone near by during assembly.
+The included instructions are the same as those on the website, but I like the tangible instructions instead of needing my phone near by during assembly.

 The second thing I noticed, both during this unboxing and while unboxing the nurseries is that Rise Gardens loves their packaging tape.
 Box seams are fully covered.
 Tape is not something they are concerned about...

 ...on the outside boxes.
-Internally though, the lack of tape or using cheap masking tape, caused interal components to break free and slide all over.
+Internally though, the lack of tape or using cheap masking tape, caused internal components to break free and slide all over.

 The hardware feels very high quality.
 I don't feel like I'm going to snap these wooden legs or brackets when I put weight on them.
 The